 This package would also provide reliability and resilience benefits to freight movements, as well as other road users, by reducing the impact of accidents on the network, helping to improve confidence in the trunk road network.
 Diversions can be lengthy, up to 65km for accidents on the A96 at Huntly, and expensive to businesses due to additional time and fuel costs.
-Reducing accidents and generally improving road safety in and around the settlements would improve the resilience and reliability of the road network, thus minimising the economic impact of disruption on the A96 Trunk Road.
-In 2015, a study estimated that the annual value of food and drink transported on the A96 Trunk Road was over £100m, and that freight values in general would be over £850mlxxiv, highlighting the importance of the road for freight and the wider economy.
+Reducing accidents and generally improving road safety in and around rural settlements and sections of the A96 Trunk Road would improve the resilience and reliability of the road network, thus minimising the economic impact of disruption.
+In 2015, a study estimated that the annual value of food and drink transported on the A96 Trunk Road was over £100m, and that freight values in general would be over £850mlxv, highlighting the importance of the road for freight and the wider economy.
 The additional or extended passing loops on the rail line in this package would improve the resilience and reliability of the rail network as well, possibly encouraging a mode shift from road to rail for both passengers for access to key employment markets and freight.